quiltdata/quilt/docs/API Reference/Package.md

 * __dest(str)__:  Local path to download files to.
 * __dest_registry(str)__:  Registry to install package to.
 Defaults to local registry.

-__Returns__

-A new Package that points to files on your local machine.

 ## Package.resolve\_hash(registry, hash\_prefix)  {#Package.resolve\_hash}